Showing Collections: 1 - 17 of 17

 Abstract Minnie L. Gatewood (1875-1944), who married a minister when she was 16 years old, kept diaries chronicling her life in Southwest Florida.
 The five volumes of her diary at Florida Gulf Coast University cover her life from 1892 to 1900, and are a valuable resource for scholars of Florida history.
 Mrs. Gatewood also kept a “Want Book”—mostly reflections on religious matters such as “Christian stewardship”—with the latest dated entry being from 1936.
 The 5 volumes of her diary and her Want Book...

 Collection — Box: RG 02/01/21

 Overview The Oral Histories that are included within this collection includes Florida Gulf Coast University.
 This sub-series of oral histories includes staff, faculty, and administration telling of their expierences relating to FGCU.
 The second oral history that is included is the Southwest Florida Oral Histories.
-Within this sub-series, residents from LaBelle and other communities withing the Southwest Florida area told their stories of growing up in the area.
+Residents from LaBelle and other communities in the Southwestern Florida area told their stories of growing up.